 Injured pedestrians may be able to recover compensation for damages that have direct financial costs (economic damages) and damages that are not easily measured by money (non-economic damages), if they can prove that they have suffered those damages as a result of another person’s negligence.

-Non-economic damages (pain and suffering, emotional distress, reduced quality of life, and the development of mental illnesses like post-traumatic stress disorder, etc.) are harder to determine because they do not have a specific cost associated with them.
+Non-economic damages are harder to determine because they do not have a specific cost associated with them.
 However, you may be able to prove you suffered these damages by providing evidence of any psychological counseling you needed or by having a mental health professional provide expert testimony in court.

 When fatal injuries are involved, a loved one may be able to file a claim on the decedent’s behalf and recover compensation for the losses of the decedent and their estate.
 Some bereaved family members may also be able to recover monies for damages that they have incurred, such as funeral expenses or the loss of companionship, consortium, or guidance.